MicrosoftDocs/edge-developer/microsoft-edge/web-platform/ad-selection-api.md

 # Sign up for the Ad Selection API
 <!-- https://go.microsoft.com/fwlink/?linkid=2289906 -->

 The Ad Selection API provides user-relevant ads on your site without using third-party cookies.
-See [Ad Selection Overview](https://github.com/WICG/privacy-preserving-ads/blob/main/Ad%20Selection%20Overview.md) in the "WICG / privacy-preserving-ads" repo.
+See [Ad Selection Overview](https://github.com/WICG/privacy-preserving-ads/blob/main/Ad%20Selection%20Overview.md) in the `privacy-preserving-ads` repo.

 The Ad Selection API can be used by:
 * **Sellers** running a supply-side platform (SSP), who can use the API to provide higher-quality ads for their publishers.